msfwaca/.github/profile/README.md

 ---

 ## Introduction
-### Médecins Sans Frontières (MSF)
+### Médecins Sans Frontières (MSF) WaCA
-Médecins Sans Frontières (MSF) is an international, independent medical humanitarian organization.
+Médecins Sans Frontières (MSF) WaCA is an international, independent medical humanitarian organization.
 Our mission is to provide medical care to those in need, regardless of race, religion, or political affiliation.
 This repository serves as a hub for our technological projects in the fields of Health Information Systems, Epidemiology, and Geographic Information Systems.

 ---